Types of Bonuses Under Life Insurance Policy

 Wrapping Up!

 Thus, a bonus in insurance is a reward for investing in a participating policy.
-The insurance company offers the extra amount based on the policyholder's financial performance. iSelect Smart360 Term Plan from Canara HSBC Life Insurance is one of the best life insurance policies in India, which offers you the flexibility to choose coverage for your lifetime or a limited period, along with the choice of death benefits and premium payment options.
+The insurance company offers the extra amount based on the policyholder's financial performance. iSelect Smart360 Term Plan by Canara HSBC Life Insurance is one of the best life insurance policies in India, which offers you the flexibility to choose coverage for your lifetime or a limited period, along with the choice of death benefits and premium payment options.

 You can also enhance your coverage by opting for inbuilt cover for accidental death, permanent disability, and child support, among others.
 So make the right choice, tune with your needs and provide your family the security of a better future by choosing the right insurance policy.